Tblue/python-jproperties/README.md

 Note that metadata support is always enabled.
 The only thing that is optional is actually writing out the metadata.

 Metadata keys beginning with two underscores (`__`) are not written to the output stream by the `store()` method.
-Thus, they can be used to attach "runtime-only" metadata to keys.
+Thus, they can be used to attach "runtime-only" metadata to properties.
 Currently, however, metadata with such keys is still read from the input stream by `load()`; this should probably be considered erroneous behaviour.

 #### Caveats